neyocloud/swiggy-clone-b/README.md

 This action downloads Trivy and scans the code (all folders) for vulnerabilities, secrets, and misconfigurations

 I allowed the job to continue even if issues are found (exit-code: 0), so that the pipeline can proceed (you might instead fail the build on high-severity issues in a stricter scenario).
 The results are logged in the workflow.
-For instance, Trivy would list any CVEs in our application dependencies, any AWS credential leaks or hardcoded secrets, and any insecure configurations (like a Terraform file with an open security group).
+For instance, Trivy would list any CVEs in my application dependencies, any AWS credential leaks or hardcoded secrets, and any insecure configurations (like a Terraform file with an open security group).
 This automated scan helps “identify vulnerabilities before they make it to production”